-When the Church was investigating miracles attributed to the intercession of Margaret D'Youville they contacted Dr Jacalyn Duffin, a haematologist at Queen's University in Kingston, Ontario, Canada.
+When the Church was investigating miracles attributed to the intercession of Marguerite D'Youville they contacted Dr Jacalyn Duffin, a haematologist at Queen's University in Kingston, Ontario, Canada.
 She told them she was an atheist, and those from the Vatican working with the investigation were fine with that.
 She was asked to look at some bone marrow slides and without being told any background, was asked for a diagnosis.
 It turned out that her reading of the slides verified that a miracle had occurred.
-Margaret D'Youville, a French nun, who started the Grey Nuns of Montreal in 1737 became Canada's first Saint in 1990.
+Marguerite D'Youville, a French nun, who started the Grey Nuns of Montreal in 1737 became Canada's first Saint in 1990.

-Dr Duffin was intrigued with the material she found in the Vatican Archives that she investigated hundreds of other stories of miracles.
+Dr Duffin was so intrigued with the material she found in the Vatican Archives that she investigated hundreds of other stories of miracles.
 "To admit that as a nonbeliever, you don't have to claim that it was a supernatural entity that did it," Duffin said, "You have to admit some humility and accept that there are other things that science cannot explain." (quoted in an article by Tom Gjelten, www.npr.org)

 I pray that Dr Duffin will one day find that miracles are indeed from God who does exist and that everyone will get to know the Saints better.